ccarabine/payrollapp/docs/user_manual.md

 ### Add / amend employee details

-Type "3" from the main menu and press enter, the add / amend employee details  will be displayed
+Type "3" from the main menu and press enter, the add / amend employee details menu  will be displayed
 <details>
     <summary>Click here to view the  menu</summary>